-The Board of Governors assesses the Reserve Banks to fund its operations, the operations of the Bureau and, for a two-year period following the July 21, 2010, effective date of the Dodd-Frank Act, the OFR.
+The Board of Governors assesses the Reserve Banks to fund its operations and the operations of the Bureau.
 These assessments are allocated to each Reserve Bank based on each Reserve Bank's capital and surplus balances.
 The Board of Governors also assesses each Reserve Bank for expenses related to producing, issuing, and retiring Federal Reserve notes based on each Reserve Bank's share of the number of notes comprising the System's net liability for Federal Reserve notes on December 31 of the prior year.

-The Dodd-Frank Act requires that, after the transfer date of July 21, 2011, the Board of Governors fund the Bureau in an amount not to exceed a fixed percentage of the total operating expenses of the System as reported in the Board of Governors' 2009 annual report, which totaled \$4.98 billion.
-The fixed percentage of total operating expenses of the System for the years ended December 31, 2013 and 2012, was 12 percent (\$597.6 million) and 11 percent (\$547.8 million), respectively.
-After 2013, the amount will be adjusted in accordance with the provisions of the Dodd-Frank Act.
+The Dodd-Frank Act requires that, after the transfer of its responsibilities to the Bureau on July 21, 2011, the Board of Governors fund the Bureau in an amount not to exceed a fixed percentage of the total operating expenses of the System as reported in the Board of Governors' 2009 annual report, which totaled \$4.98 billion.
+After 2013, the amount will be adjusted annually in accordance with the provisions of the Dodd-Frank Act.
+The percentage of total operating expenses of the System for the years ended December 31, 2014 and 2013, was 12.22 percent (\$608.4 million) and 12 percent (\$597.6 million), respectively.
 The Bank's assessment for Bureau funding is reported as "Assessments: Bureau of Consumer Financial Protection" in the Statements of Income and Comprehensive Income.